johndoh/roundcube-markasjunk2/README.md

   The buttons are changed to "mark as not spam" or "this message is not spam" and the message is moved to the Inbox

-This plugin also integrates with the ContextMenu plugin

 ATTENTION
 ---------
 This is just a snapshot from the GIT repository and is **NOT A STABLE version